 It might be time to get a new phone

-If your current phone is a couple of years old and you can't get it fixed, it may be time that you part ways with it and move on to something else.
+If your current phone is a couple of years old and you can't get it fixed, it may be time that you part ways with it and move on to another device.

 Getting two to three years out of a phone is great, with anything beyond that being gravy.
 But, unfortunately, phones degrade as time goes on, and if you've been using them regularly, it's only natural for problems to pop up the longer you hold on to it.

 We recommend consulting your needs and budget before going out and buying something.
-If you'd like some recommendations to point you in the right direction, we've rounded up the best smartphones currently available that are worth checking out.
+If you'd like some recommendations to point you in the right direction, we've rounded up the best Android phones currently available that are worth checking out.